mike-thompson/iotf-rtd/docs/messaging/applications.rst

 MQTT Connectivity for Applications
 ===============================================================================

-An Application must authenticate using a client ID in the following format
+An Application must authenticate using a client ID in the following format:

 	a:**org\_id**:**app_id**